 We only disclose your sensitive information for the purposes for which you gave it to us or for directly related purposes you would reasonably expect or if you agree, for example, to handle a complaint.

 Disclosure to other regulators or external dispute resolution schemes

 We may disclose information that relates to complaints or investigations to other Australian or international regulators, or to external dispute resolution (EDR) schemes.
-We will generally only disclose your personal information to other regulators or EDR schemes if you agree and where the information will assist the OAIC to investigate matter, or will assist the other regulator or EDR scheme investigate a matter where we are authorised or required to do so by or under law.
+We will generally only disclose your personal information to other regulators or EDR schemes if you agree and where the information will assist the OAIC to investigate matter, or will assist the other regulator or EDR scheme to investigate a matter where we are authorised or required to do so by or under law.

 Disclosure of personal information overseas